Usage

 typst-test

-is a command line program, it can be run by simply invoking it in your favorite shell and passing the appropriate arguments.
+is a command line program, it can be run by simply invoking it in your favorite shell and passing the appropriate arguments, the binary is called tt

 If you open a shell in the folder project